iNavFlight/inav-configurator/README.md

 1. Visit [release page](https://github.com/iNavFlight/inav-configurator/releases)
 2. Download Configurator for Linux platform (linux32 and linux64 are present)
    *  **.rpm** is the Fedora installation file.
-Just download and run to install INAV Configurator
+Just download and install using `sudo dnf localinstall /path/to/INAV-Configurator_linuxNN_x.y.z..rpm` or open it with a package manager (e.g. via Files)
    *  **.deb** is the Debian/Ubuntu installation file.
-Just download and run to install INAV Configurator
+Just download and install using `sudo apt install /path/to/INAV-Configurator_linuxNN_x.y.z.deb` or open it with a package manager (e.g. via the File Manager)
    *  **.tar.gz** is a universal archive.
 Download and continue with these instructions to install
 3. Change to the directory containing the downloaded **tar.gz** file
 4. download [this](https://raw.githubusercontent.com/iNavFlight/inav-configurator/master/assets/linux/inav-configurator.desktop) file to the same directory.
 Its filename should be `inav-configurator.desktop`.